 Skip to content

-New Hampshire is a great destination for birdwatchers, with its diverse landscapes ranging from dense forests, wetlands, and mountains providing habitats for different bird species.
+New Hampshire is an excellent destination for birdwatchers, with its diverse landscapes ranging from dense forests to wetlands and mountains providing habitats for different bird species.

 The state’s natural environment is home to over 350 bird species, both nesting and transiting.
-These birds migrate to and from different regions and provide visitors with a chance to interact with unique and fascinating birds.
+These birds migrate to and from different regions and allow visitors to interact with unique and fascinating birds.

 From songbirds to birds of prey, New Hampshire has something for everyone.
 This article focuses on the different bird species that inhabit New Hampshire and highlights some of the best locations to spot them.